Natural gas in China: Natural gas imports

 In 2022, China's natural gas sector experienced a moderate shift.
 As the world's third-largest gas market, China experienced a slight 1.2% decrease in consumption to 364.6 billion cubic meters.
-However, domestic gas production increased with significant investments, leading to a production of 220.1 bcm, which covered 59% of the country's demand and reduced import dependency to 41%.
+However, domestic gas production increased with significant investments, leading to a production of 220.1 billion m^{3}, which covered 59% of the country's demand and reduced import dependency to 41%.
 The year also saw infrastructure growth, particularly in LNG projects and the national gas pipeline network.
-Despite this, LNG imports decreased by 19.5% to 87.6 bcm, mainly due to economic factors and high spot prices.
+Despite this, LNG imports decreased by 19.5% to 87.6 billion m^{3}, mainly due to economic factors and high spot prices.
 On the other hand, pipeline imports grew by 7.8%.
-Aligned with the "14th Five-Year Plan," the government plans to increase annual gas production to over 230 bcm by 2025, focusing on supply chain security and a green energy transition.
+Aligned with the "14th Five-Year Plan," the government plans to increase annual gas production to over 230 billion m^{3} by 2025, focusing on supply chain security and a green energy transition.

 In May 2024, China's natural gas imports — including pipeline gas and LNG — reached a record high of 11.33 million tons due to low international gas prices.
 In the first five months of 2024, imports totaled 54.28 million tons, a 17.4% increase year on year, with an average price of 3504.6 yuan per ton ($9.30 per million Btu).
 High temperatures are expected to increase natural gas-fired power generation, maintaining China's position as the world's largest LNG importer.
 However, concerns exist about rising international spot LNG prices, which need to be below $10 per million British thermal unit to attract Chinese imports.
 China's gas consumption is projected to reach 425 billion cubic meters in 2024, potentially pushing LNG imports above 80 million tons.
 New LNG import terminals coming online later in 2024 will add around 47 million tons per year of capacity, bringing the total to 163 million tons per year, with five new terminals increasing the total to 33.